-On July 13, 2015, the IGA was officially signed by the Philippines and the U.S. Under the IGA, the reporting of U.S. Reportable Accounts will be coursed through the Philippine tax authority or the Bureau of Internal Revenue (BIR), which would in turn submit the reports of all covered Philippine financial institutions to the U.S. Internal Revenue Service (IRS).
+On July 13, 2015, the governments of the Philippines and the U.S entered into an Inter-Governmental Agreement to implement FATCA.
+Under the IGA, the reporting of U.S. reportable accounts will be coursed through the Bureau of Internal Revenue (BIR), which would in turn submit the reports of all covered Philippine financial institutions to the IRS.

 2 Account name, address, income received, year-end account balance, U.S. TIN, account number.